 If you like the sights and sounds of a city lifestyle, the U.S. is full of affordable cities you might not have considered.
 They don’t boast the Empire State Building or the Golden Gate Bridge, but they have their own unique appeal you can’t find elsewhere.
 You’ll never know unless you look.

-We’ve made that task far more manageable by compiling a list of the five most affordable cities for millennials.
+We’ve made that task far more manageable by compiling a list of the ten most affordable cities for millennials.
 From Boise to Des Moines, the United States is a vast country full of opportunity.